MirkoMazzoleni/MirkoMazzoleni.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am an assistant professor at Department of Management, Information and Production Engineering, University of Bergamo, Italy.
+I am assistant professor at Department of Management, Information and Production Engineering, University of Bergamo, Italy.

 My research interests concern the development of theory and practice of *system identification* and *supervision* algorithms for dynamical systems.
 I also work on the intersection of data science, signal processing and machine learning.
 Currently, I am interested in these specific topics:
 - kernel methods for system identification